developerstephanieb/latex_reference/01_fundamentals/02_document_structure.md

 - `\subsubsection{title}`: Creates a sub-subsection.

-- `\paragraph{title}`: Creates a paragraph heading in-line with the text that follows it.
+- `\paragraph{title}`: Creates a paragraph heading, displayed inline with the text that follows it.

 - `\subparagraph{title}`: Creates the lowest-level inline heading.